microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

 kubectl get services
 ```

-### Deploy the TA4H container to the cluster
+## Deploy the TA4H container to the cluster

-When your AKS has been deployed, we need to deploy the pods and services.
+When your cluster has been provisioned, we need to deploy the pods and services.
-Before you can deploy the yaml, you will need to create 3 secrets.
+Before you deploy the pods and service, you need to create 3 secrets.

 **Don't surround the secrets with quotes, as this will give errors.**